 3. Location or where a person lives

-The location where a person lives is a very popular factor that affects car insurance rates among insurers.
+The location where a person lives is a very popular factor that affects car insurance rates in Michigan among insurers.
 Of course, the state will matter because it will affect whether a person is purchasing No-Fault or tort-based insurance.
 Additionally, auto insurance companies factor in the ZIP code where a person resides.
 Insurers claim that ZIP codes tell them the following information, which affects risk: frequency of car accidents; car theft rate; vandalism rate; claims rate; fraudulent claims rate; weather; and the prevalence of uninsured drivers.
 In Michigan, auto insurers are prohibited from basing automobile insurance rates on the “postal zone in which the insured resides.”
 (MCL 500.2111(4)(f))

 4. Marital status

-Marital status is a factor that affects car insurance rates for some insurers based on statistics that purport to show that married drivers present less of a risk for insurers than do single, divorced or widowed drivers.
+Marital status is a factor that affects car insurance rates in Michigan for some insurers based on statistics that purport to show that married drivers present less of a risk for insurers than do single, divorced or widowed drivers.
 Not all states – such as Michigan (see MCL 500.2111(4)(b)) and Massachusetts – do not allow marital status to be used a rate-setting factor.

 5. Credit score

 Use of a person’s credit score and/or credit history in the rate-setting process is called “credit scoring.”
-This is a factor that affects car insurance rates because insurers believe that people with low or bad credit scores, as opposed to drivers with good or excellent credit, are more likely to file claims and those claims will be more expensive.
+This is a factor that affects car insurance rates in Michigan because insurers believe that people with low or bad credit scores, as opposed to drivers with good or excellent credit, are more likely to file claims and those claims will be more expensive.
 Auto insurance companies in Michigan are barred from using a driver’s “credit score” to set premium rates.
 (MCL 500.2111(4)(g))

-A person’s profession or occupation can be a factor that affects car insurance rates if an insurer believes it will cause the person to be on the road more (or less) and if, based on the nature of the person’s job, an insurer perceives him or her to be more careful and cautious than people with different jobs.
+A person’s profession or occupation can be a factor that affects car insurance rates in Michigan if an insurer believes it will cause the person to be on the road more (or less) and if, based on the nature of the person’s job, an insurer perceives him or her to be more careful and cautious than people with different jobs.
 In Michigan, a driver’s “occupation” cannot be used as a factor for setting his or her auto insurance rates.
 (MCL 500.2111(4)(e))

-7. Driving history
+7. Driving history affect car insurance rates in Michigan

-Driving history is a factor that affects car insurance rates which comes as no surprise.
+Driving history is a factor that affects car insurance rates in Michigan which comes as no surprise.
 Insurers look to a person’s driving history when determining insurance rates.
 Specifically, insurance companies want to know about accidents (whether they are at-fault or non-at-fault), tickets and moving violations.

 8. Years of driving experience